ahmetaa/zemberek-nlp/lang-id/README.md

     lid.identifyFast(inputString, 50);

+There is also a method for checking if only a part of the text contains a specified language.

+    String input = "merhaba dünya ve tüm gezegenler Hola mundo y todos los planetas";
+    lid.containsLanguage(input, "tr", 20));  // returns true
+    lid.containsLanguage(input, "es", 20));  // returns true

 But if only identifying a small amount of languages is required, and their models are available library can be instantiated as